 Certain tests may even be used as training tools, such as computer simulations that help batters anticipate when and where a fastball or a curveball will be located, and training them to respond accordingly.

-Contact our doctors today to optimize, correct, and enhance your visual skills so you can become the athlete you know you can be!Child & Family Eye Care provides Advanced Sports Vision Training for patients from The Woodlands, Magnolia, Shenandoah, Tomball, and throughout Texas.
+Contact our doctors today to optimize, correct, and enhance your visual skills so you can become the athlete you know you can be!Our practice serves patients from The Woodlands, Magnolia, Shenandoah, and Tomball, Texas and surrounding communities.